Salvador Jovellanos: Return to Paraguay

 In mid-January 1869, a couple of weeks after Asuncion was occupied by the Allied forces, Jovellanos returned to his homeland together with other exiles - Juan Bautista Gill, José Segundo Decoud, Juan Antonio Jara, Carlos Loizaga, Benigno Ferreira, Cayo Miltos and others who signed a petition asking the Allies for formation of a Provisional government.
-On March 25, 1870, he joined the Gran Club del Pueblo (a precursor of Colorado Party) which was led by Facundo Machaín.
-In the July 3, 1870 elections of National Assembly he is elected from the Cathedral district with 302 votes.
+On March 25, 1870, he joined the Gran Club del Pueblo (a precursor of Liberal Party) which was led by Facundo Machaín.
+In the elections of National Assembly he was elected from the Cathedral district with 302 votes.
 Jovellanos was member of the commission that drafted the Constitution of 1870 as well as commission that drafted the Electoral Law.
 He was Minister of Finance of Paraguay from June 1870 to November 1870.

 Presidency

 After the death from yellow fever of Vice President Cayo Miltos on January 7, 1871, National Assembly elected Jovellanos to the post of Vice President.
 During 1871 he also served as Minister of War and Navy and Interior Minister.

 Following the resignation of President Cirilo Antonio Rivarola he assumed the post of President during the political upheaval that surrounded the fall of Rivarola.
 The removal of Rivarola was organized by Juan Bautista Gill in cooperation with Brazilians who wanted to place Gill in Presidency.
 However, before he could remove the Jovellanos, Gill was arrested on the orders of general Benigno Ferreira and deported from the country.
-During Jovellanos Presidency General Ferreira remained the power behind the trone.
+During Jovellanos Presidency General Ferreira remained the power behind the throne.

-During his government the Loizaga – Cotegipe Treaty of Peace and Borders with Empire of Brazil was signed on January 9, 1872.
+During his government the Loizaga–Cotegipe Treaty of Peace and Borders with Empire of Brazil was signed on January 9, 1872.
 With this treaty Paraguay gave up territories north of Apa River and Amambai territory.
 Peace treaty with Uruguay was signed as well, but relations with Argentine reminded tense.

 To rebuild the devastated country, a new loan of 2,000,000 pounds was secured from Great Britain on harsher terms than the 1871 loan.
 Much of this money was stolen and misused by politicians.
 This debt was repaid only in 1961.